 So far, our research study has had considerable impact and added to understanding of information literacy issues in five key areas:

-- How information literacy training and coaching is provided to early adults by professors and librarians for conducting course-related research and for "everyday life" research (e.g., health and wellness, finance and commerce, news, and politics or policy).
+- How information literacy instruction is provided to students by professors and librarians for conducting course-related research and for "everyday life" research (e.g., health and wellness, finance and commerce, news, and politics or policy).

 - How college curriculum that requires course-related research and everyday life research is developed and communicated to early adults.

-Through the years, dedicated volunteers on PIL's Research Team have helped us collect data out in the field, including: Elizabeth L. Black (Ohio State University), Laureen Cantwell (University of Memphis), Jordan Eschler and Sean Fullerton (University of Washington), Sue Gilroy (Harvard), Sara Prahl (Colby College), Ann Roselle (Phoenix College), Carolyn Salvi (Tufts), Michele Van Hoeck (California Maritime Academy/CSU), and Sarah Vital (Saint Mary's College of California).
+Through the years, dedicated volunteers on PIL's Research Team have helped us collect data out in the field and have contributed to our research efforts, including: Elizabeth L. Black (Ohio State University), Laureen Cantwell (University of Memphis), Erica DeFrain (University of Nebraska, Lincoln), Alaina Bull, Jordan Eschler, Sarah Evans, Kate Faoro, and Kirsten Hostetler (University of Washington's iSchool), Sue Gilroy and Deborah S. Garson (Harvard), Kristine Lu (Columbia University); Sara Prahl (Colby College), Ann Roselle (Phoenix College), Carolyn Salvi (Tufts), Michele Van Hoeck (California Maritime Academy/CSU), and Sarah Vital (Saint Mary's College of California).

-In 2007, a small team of faculty and librarians conducted a unique, exploratory research project at Saint Mary's College of California (SMC), led by PIL's Alison Head, then the Roy and Patricia Disney Visiting Professor in New Media at the small liberal arts college in the San Francisco Bay Area.
+In 2006, a small team of faculty and librarians began to conduct a unique, exploratory research project about college students at Saint Mary's College of California (SMC).
+The study was led by PIL's Alison Head, then the Roy and Patricia Disney Visiting Professor in New Media at St. Mary's College, a small liberal arts college in the San Francisco Bay Area.

-From this early work, PIL was founded in 2008 at the University of Washington's iSchool, by Alison Head and Mike Eisenberg, co-founder of the Big6 Model, a Professor and Dean Emeritus.
-From 2008 through July 2012, PIL was co-directed by Alison Head and Mike Eisenberg, Dean Emeritus and Professor in the University of Washington's Information School.
+From this early work, PIL worked in partnership with the University of Washington's iSchool from October 2008 through July 2016.
+From 2008 through July 2012, PIL was co-directed by Alison Head and Mike Eisenberg.